model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 This is an interesting issue that emerges from how `rustc` optimizes the memory layout of `Option<NonZeroU32>`.
 The compiler is able to represent `Option<NonZeroU32>` using `32` bits by using the value `0` to represent `None`.

-You can try it out by running the example under [arbitrary-variables directory](https://github.com/model-checking/kani/tree/main/docs/src/tutorial/arbitrary-variables/):
+You can try it out by running the example under [`arbitrary-variables`](https://github.com/model-checking/kani/tree/main/docs/src/tutorial/arbitrary-variables/):

 ```
 cargo kani --harness unsafe_update